satchelspencer/hsrs/docs/deck-creation.md

 now make a new element called `le-noun` (the masculine article). unlike our other elements so far, `le-noun` will have have [parameters](./overview.md#data). create a parameter called `noun` and set its value to `masculine` (the folder we just created). now, whenever an instance of `le-noun` is created it will select a masculine noun at random that we can use in creating the properties for `le-noun`.

-since we have properties defined, we can use [jexl expressions](https://github.com/TomFrost/Jexl) to create property vales from our parameters. in this case we simply want add 'le' to the noun. enter the properties as follows
+since we have properties defined, we can use [jexl expressions](https://github.com/TomFrost/Jexl) to create property vales from our parameters. in this case we simply want to add 'le' to the noun. enter the properties as follows

 - fr: `'le '+noun.fr`
 - en: `'the '+noun.en`